jmyounker/harpoon/doc/design/container-supervision.md

 - If an agent receives an `EOF` while reading or an `EPIPE` while writing, the container is dead.
-- If an agent receives `ECONNREFUSED`, `EOF`, or `EPIPE`, the container's status file can be read to get the last state.
-If the container cannot be connected to but the status file says it is "UP", the container crashed in a truly exceptional way.
+- If an agent receives `ECONNREFUSED`, `EOF`, or `EPIPE`, the container's state file can be read to get the last state.
+If the container cannot be connected to but the state file says it is "UP", the container crashed in a truly exceptional way.

 ## Simulation